 Lifestyle changes are usually the first option to try before moving to medications and psychotherapy.

-There are other simple and effective tips on managing anxiety at work:
+There are other simple and effective tips for managing anxiety at work:

 – Make sure you work hard – the more you work the less focused you are on the things that you are afraid of.